 - Consumers often transfer dry pet food into other containers for easier handling.
 If possible, save the original packaging until the pet food has been consumed.
 The packaging contains important information often needed to identify the variety of pet food, the manufacturing plant, and the production date.

-- If the food was recalled, keep a portion of the recalled food in zip-lock plastic bag (preferably in the freezer) for up to six months in the event you or your pet become ill.
+- If the food was recalled, keep a portion of the recalled food in a zip-lock plastic bag (preferably in the freezer) for up to six months in the event you or your pet become ill.

 If you get sick